What Is Caspian Sea Yogurt (aka Matsoni)?

-The Japanese live longer than other populations but they aren’t resting on their laurels.
-Japanese researchers continue to study preventative health and wellness.
-The locals have no problem applying the newest findings to their daily lives.
+The Japanese live longer than other populations, but they aren’t resting on their laurels.
+Japanese researchers continue to study preventative health and wellness, and the locals have no problem applying the newest findings to their daily lives.

 Simple dietary changes are the most popular way to go.
 Also, they are usually the easiest and most powerful.
 Everyone is on the lookout for the next miracle superfood.